ogelbric/Harbor_on_VM_and_Guestcluster_Cert/README.md

 # 1) Install Harbor on VM in docker
 # 2) Generate cert for guest cluster local Harbor image pull
 # 3) Build Guest cluster
-# 4) Use image on local harbor and create pod
+# 4) Use image on local harbor and create POD

 ## Harbor download / install